operasoftware/devopera/articles/_posts/2015-05-31-fixing-the-scrolltop-bug.md

 ### Determining the scrolling element in an `iframe`

 This is what [@mathiasbynens’ `scrollingElement` polyfill](https://github.com/mathiasbynens/document.scrollingElement/blob/master/scrollingelement.js#L50) does.
-It works regardless of the document itself since it checks in an iframe.
+It works regardless of the document itself since it checks in an `iframe`.

 Problem: It is complex/expensive.